Archdiocese for the Military Services, USA: Air Force

-In 1991, Reverend Thomas Chleboski pled guilty to five counts of molesting a 13-year-old boy in 1989 and received a 20-year prison sentence.
-He was accused of luring his victim with tours of Andrews Air Force Base in Maryland.
+In 1991, Thomas Chleboski pled guilty to five counts of molesting a 13-year-old boy in 1989 and received a 20-year prison sentence.

-Reverend Barry Ryan, a chaplain who served two years in prison for separate acts of sex abuse he committed in 2003, was removed from the AMS in 1995 after allegations surfaced that he committed acts of sexual abuse against a minor in 1994.
+Barry Ryan, a chaplain who served two years in prison for separate acts of sex abuse he committed in 2003, was removed from the AMS in 1995 after allegations surfaced that he committed acts of sexual abuse against a minor in 1994.

 In April 2019, Colonel Arthur Perrault was convicted of sexually abusing an altar boy.
 The attacks took place at Kirtland Air Force Base, at an amusement park and a veterans' cemetery in New Mexico in the early 1990s.
 Perrault was serving in the Air National Guard when the abuse took place.
-To avoid accusations of child abuse, Perrault disappeared in 1992.
+Perrault disappeared in 1992.
 He was located in Morocco in 2018, which then expelled him to the United States.
 In September 2019, Perrault was convicted of sexual abuse crimes and sentenced to 30 years in prison.

 Navy

-Reverend Neal Destefano was convicted in 1994 of sexually molesting two unconscious Marines after plying them with alcohol.
+Neal Destefano was convicted in 1994 of sexually molesting two unconscious Marines after plying them with alcohol.
 He was dismissed from the service and sentenced to five years in federal prison.

-In 2007, Reverend John Thomas Lee pleaded guilty to forcible sodomy and other charges.
+In 2007, John Thomas Lee pleaded guilty to forcible sodomy and other charges.
 While serving at the US Naval Academy at Quantico, Virginia, in 2004, he forced a midshipman to engage in oral sex.
 Court martialed in 2007, Lee was sentenced to two years in prison.
 After pleading guilty to one count of production of child pornography and one count of distribution of child pornography in 2015, Lee was sentenced to 30 years in prison.